Dolly Stark

-Monroe Randolph Stark (January 19, 1885 – December 1, 1924) was a college baseball coach and professional baseball player who coached the Mississippi A&M Aggies, now known as the Mississippi State Bulldogs to a 22–4 record in 1909.
+Monroe Randolph Stark (January 19, 1885 – December 1, 1924) was an American college baseball coach and professional baseball player who coached the Mississippi A&M Aggies, now known as the Mississippi State Bulldogs to a 22–4 record in 1909.
 He then went on to play shortstop for the Cleveland Naps and Brooklyn Dodgers from 1909 to 1912.

 Stark was killed by gunfire in Memphis, Tennessee and is buried at Elmwood Cemetery in Memphis.
+The man who shot him, Harry Atkinson, later pleaded guilty to manslaughter and was sentenced to five years in prison.